 Owner of MommyDaddyKids and mother of two, Meagan is passionate about her family and sharing real-life advice with everyday people.

-There's not much parents can do to change a school policy but there are numerous ways they can prevent lice.
+Parents can't do much to change school policy but there are numerous ways you can prevent lice.
 Continue reading to learn how you can keep lice out of your home this school year.

 What Are Head Lice?